kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

     1. When prompted to stay signed- in, select **Yes**.

-3. On the top left corner of the screen, next to where it says Microsoft Azure, select the Show portal menu icon (the three horizontal lines also referred to as hamburger icon) then select **All Services**.

-4. In the filter services box, enter **Microsoft Sentinel**, then select **Microsoft Sentinel** from the list.
+3. In the blue search box on the top of the page, enter **Microsoft Sentinel** then select **Microsoft Sentinel** from the search results.

 5. From the Microsoft Sentinel page, select **Create Microsoft Sentinel**.